 Policy on Regulatory Requirements for Continuing Review of IBC Registrations

-Three-Year De Novo Review
+De Novo Review

-The IBC requires that all registrations are re-submitted as new registrations every 3 years.
-This review is referred to as a “de novo” review because the registration receives the same scrutiny by the Committee as if it were a brand-new submission.
-A notification is sent by the IBC Office well in advance of the expiration date to the PI stating that the approved protocol is subject to the de novo review.
-Notifications will continue to be sent by the IBC Office until either a new de novo protocol is submitted or the PI confirms the registration’s termination (see Terminations/Expirations of Registrations below).
+If the work is still active at the end of the three-year approval period, a complete de novo (new) IBC registration form must be submitted and approved by the IBC before the current approval timeframe expires.
+This review is referred to as a “de novo” review because the registration receives the same scrutiny by the IBC as if it were a brand-new submission.
+A notification is sent to the PI by the IBC Office well in advance of the expiration date that includes resubmission instructions.
+Notifications will continue to be sent until either a new registration is submitted, or the PI confirms that the registration can be terminated (see Terminations/Expirations of Registrations below).

 Terminations/Expirations of Registrations